o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-cpp.md

     );
     ```

-{{ note }}
+{{< note >}}
 You can query a list of services that components provide by calling the component's `GetProvidedServices()` method.
-{{ /note }}
+{{< /note >}}

 ### Add buttons

-Next, loop through the list of component names, create buttons, and add them to the `gridLayout`.
+A button is a UI element that the user can click to trigger a user-defined behavior.
+With Qt, you can create an input field by using the `QPushButton` object.
+In this example, when the user clicks on the button, it will create an entity with a Shape component.
+You will define this behavior later.

+Loop through the list of component names, create buttons, and add them to the `gridLayout`.
 For each component:

 1. Store the component's name and type from the list of component names and types that you queried earlier.
+In this example, we'll name them `name` and `typeId`.

 2. Create a button using the QButton object.
 In this example, name it `shapeButton`.
 Pass in `name` to add the component's name onto the button.